-- Overwrite replaces the destination file with the file you are copying or moving. - Rename renames the source file when you copy or move it to the new location.
+- Overwrite replaces the destination file with the file you are copying or moving. - Rename renames the source file when you copy or move it to the new location. - Skip the action does nothing and skip the file.

 Copies or moves all the files in the subfolders of the current directory.